9 Reasons You'll Love 'My Flippin' Friends'

 They aren't afraid to get their hands dirty.

-Don't mistake these folks for the ingénues you see on DIY Network's First Time Flippers — they've done this before, and all five of them swing their sledgehammers like they mean it.
+Don't mistake these folks for the ingénues you've seen on other shows about newbie flippers — they've done this before, and all five of them swing their sledgehammers like they mean it.
 (They're also quite nimble: Alan does an impressive job of clambering up the side of a house to peer in through a second-story window.)

 They have a knack for turning bargains into wildly clever details.